 Do Headphones Lose Volume Over Time?

-When you first get a new pair of headphones, you might notice that they’re incredibly loud.
+When you first get a new pair of headphones, you might notice they’re incredibly loud.
 But after using them for a while, they might not seem as loud as they used to be.
 This is because your brain becomes accustomed to the sound and filters it out more effectively over time.
 Also, damage to the headphones can lead to a loss in volume.

 How Can I Make My Headphones Louder?